tejashri479/Exploratory-data-analysis-of-car-features/README.md

-autodata.csv Automobile.ipynb copy these two files in your windows C drive after copy open your juypter note book click on upload and add these two files after adding open Automobile.ipynb and you will get code and outputs
+autodata.csv Automobile.ipynb copy these two files in your windows C drive after copy open your juypter note book click on upload and add these two files after adding open Automobile.ipynb and you will get code and outputs.